 In addition to clear and thorough messaging on travel requirements and cleaning protocols, travel companies should approach corporate clients with empathy and support.
 Offerings such as flexible cancellations, spacious and private business class seating, and remote work hotel packages can all help to address client cares and concerns.

 After almost two years of uncertainty, we cannot still be 100% clear on what the future of travel looks like, but we can at least see more light on the horizon.
 Travel requirements, health and cleaning protocols, safety measures, and sustainability will remain continuous topics in 2022.
 Travelers will start dreaming again about long-distance travel and dreamed holidays, but there will still be a focus on outdoor plans and socially distanced destinations.

 On the technology side, 'contactless' will be an active trend next year and travel companies will need to find ways to give more guidance and personalized support to their customers in their journey through digital and innovative experiences.
-Business travel will slowly return in 2022, but there is still a long way to see full recovery - and it is unlikely that we will see it- since remote working and virtual meetings seem to be more popular day by day.
+Business travel will slowly return in 2022, but there is still a long way to see full recovery - and it is unlikely that we will see it in the coming months - since remote working and virtual meetings seem to be more popular day by day.